altheasmith/Documentation/StartDjango.md

   `pip3 install django`

-This is usually not necessary, as django-toolbelt will also install django:
+This is not necessary, as django-toolbelt will also install django:

   `pip3 install django-toolbelt`